azegas/mm2/README.md

 ### Create a script that is running in the backend and fetches data, saves the results to a file

-### Schedule that script to run periodically (and periodically save the data to the file)

 ### Create a way to read the data from the file `read_cvbankas_data`:

 ```python